woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

       </dependency>

 #.
-In addition, add the following lines inside the ``<properties>`` block (typically beneath the line for ``<project.build.sourceEncoding>``, replacing ``GEOSERVER_VERSION`` and ``GEOTOOLS_VERSION`` with the versions used by OpenGeo Suite:
+In addition, add the following lines inside the ``<properties>`` block (typically beneath the line for ``<project.build.sourceEncoding>``, replacing ``GEOSERVER_VERSION`` and ``GEOTOOLS_VERSION`` with the versions used by Boundless Suite:

    .. code-block:: xml

       <geoserver.version>GEOSERVER_VERSION</geoserver.version>
       <geotools.version>GEOTOOLS_VERSION</geotools.version>

-   .. warning:: You must make sure that the GeoServer and GeoTools versions match the ones used by OpenGeo Suite.
+   .. warning:: You must make sure that the GeoServer and GeoTools versions match the ones used by Boundless Suite.
 You can check the versions by navigating to the :guilabel:`About GeoServer` section of the GeoServer admin interface.
 The GeoServer version will be shown under :guilabel:`Version`, and the GeoTool version will be shown under :guilabel:`GeoTools Version`.

       .. figure:: img/gt-version.png